tomsoete/spring-boot-starter-axon/README.md

 # spring-boot-starter-axon
 A Spring Boot starter that simplifies the usage of the [AxonFramework](http://www.axonframework.org).

 You only need to add this library to your Spring Boot project, and a sensible default configuration of the Axon components will be registered for you.

+Notice : This project is still in very early draft!